mgamal92/inbox-laravel/README.md

 ## Features

-- User-to-user messaging
+- [ ] Send messages to other users
-- Message threading for conversation tracking
+- [ ] Receive messages from other users
-- Read/unread status management
+- [ ] Mark messages as read or unread
-- Easy Laravel integration
+- [ ] Delete messages with soft delete
-- Customizable message models
+- [ ] Star messages

 ## Requirements